Community education officer

 It's also possible to take a postgraduate course in community studies/work or community education.

 If you're heavily involved in outreach roles, you may find that NVQ or diploma qualifications in youth and community work enhance your career prospects.
-Such courses may be available part time and be encouraged and/or paid for by your employer.
+Such courses may be available part time for you to complete alongside your job and may be encouraged and/or paid for by your employer.

 Specific qualifications in teaching in further education may be useful for certain roles.
 See Education & Training Foundation - FE Advice for details.